MGASALUCAS/eClimate/README.md

-# Documentation for smart contract.
+# Documentation for Smart contract.